TomK86/Java-Projects/SplitTheBill/README.md

 You've just finished a big meal with a big group of people.
 Everyone is full and happy, but ready to go home.
 You ask for the bills, but... there's only one!
 Now instead of relaxing after a great meal, you're scratching your head trying to do complicated math so that each person only pays for what they're responsible for.

 Has this ever happened to you?
-It's happened to me many times, so I decided to create SplitTheBill.
+It's happened to me many times, so I decided to create *Split the Bill*.
 This app makes the process of splitting a complicated restaurant bill much easier by guiding you through it in a step-by-step manner and displaying detailed results on-screen for everyone to see.

 ### How to Use